Sue Carpenter is an award-winning documentary filmmaker, a writer and a photographer

 DOCUMENTARY FILM I am the director of Tideturner Films, making independent documentaries.
-My first documentary feature, I Am Belmaya, about an uneducated young Nepali woman who transforms her life through making documentary films, has been selected for numerous film festivals in 2021, won Best Documentary at UK Asian Film Festival and was nominated for a One World Media Award.
-General release on 11 Oct 2021.
+My first documentary feature, I Am Belmaya, about an uneducated young Nepali woman who transforms her life through making documentary films, has been selected for numerous film festivals, won Best Documentary at UK Asian Film Festival and Peloponnisos DocFest, and was nominated for two BIFAs and a One World Media Award.
+Available on demand.
+Contact email@example.com

 JOURNALISM I've written many features for national publications, specialising in international human rights stories, celebrities with a cause, travel, interviews, homes and interiors, health, and personal stories on issues such as overseas adoption, single motherhood, education and family life.